 The university maintains a Policy Prohibiting Discrimination and Harassment that includes sexual harassment among its prohibited behaviors and that applies to all employees and students.
-Sexual Misconduct and Relationship Violence are forms of sex harassment prohibited by that policy, whether the conduct at issue occurred on or off campus.
-In order to address its responsibilities in support of its' Mission as well as under Title IX and the VAWA, the university has implemented two reporting and response standards and protocols specifically to address incidents of Sexual Misconduct and Relationship Violence.
+Sexual misconduct and relationship violence are forms of sexual harassment prohibited by that policy, whether the conduct at issue occurred on or off campus.
+In order to address its responsibilities in support of its mission as well as under Title IX and the VAWA, the university has implemented two reporting and response standards and protocols specifically to address incidents of sexual misconduct and relationship violence.
 In addition, and in compliance with the Clery Act, these standards are issued to inform the campus community of the university's programs to address and prevent sexual assault, domestic violence, dating violence, and stalking, as well as the procedures for institutional disciplinary action in cases that are reported to the university, whether the conduct occurs on or off campus.

-All students, faculty, administrators and staff at the university are expected to be familiar with and to abide by these Standards and Protocols.
+All students, faculty, administrators and staff at the university are expected to be familiar with and to abide by these standards and protocols.